BEST Philippines Cruise Deals (2024 + 2025): Cheap & Discount Cruises to Philippines - Cruise Critic

 Cruise Critic can help you find affordable cruise deals to Philippines.
 Choose from the best cruise deals and specials for Philippines cruises.
 Save up to 68% on last minute Philippines cruises.
 For the best cruise deals, it’s best to book far in advance of your trip.
 Popular time cruise deals are released is during wave season (January - March).

-Popular Philippines cruises often sail to Sydney (Australia), Auckland, Ho Chi Minh City, Kagoshima and Tokyo (Yokohama) during their cruise itinerary.
-Philippines cruises could leave from Manila, Singapore, Tokyo, California and Taipei (Keelung).
+Popular Philippines cruises often sail to Sydney (Australia), Bangkok, Ho Chi Minh City, Kagoshima and Tokyo (Yokohama) during their cruise itinerary.
+Philippines cruises could leave from Hong Kong, Singapore, Tokyo, California and Taipei (Keelung).
 Most commonly, Philippines cruises sail for 10-14 Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.